 For more options, see our recommendations for the best home printers, the best inkjet printers, and the best printers with cheap ink.

 The Epson EcoTank ET-4850 is better than the Epson EcoTank ET-4800 for most uses.
-The ET-4850's build feels sturdier, and its design is more user-friendly, as it allows for easier access to the sheet rollers.
+The ET-4850's build feels sturdier, and its design is more user-friendly, as it makes it easier to access the sheet rollers.
 It also produces higher-quality black-and-white documents, prints faster, and yields significantly more pages.
 The ET-4850 has a slightly wider color range; however, the ET-4800 reproduces colors more accurately, and it brings out more details in photos.

 The Epson EcoTank ET-2800/ET-2803 and the Epson EcoTank ET-4850 are both all-in-one supertank printers, but the ET-4850 performs much better overall.
-The ET-4850 is more feature-rich, as it has an automatic document feeder and Ethernet connectivity; it also performs better, with higher page yields for both black and color documents, faster printing speeds, and better-quality black and color documents.
+The ET-4850 is more feature-rich, with an automatic document feeder and Ethernet connectivity, and it performs better, with higher page yields for both black and color documents, faster printing speeds, and better-quality black and color documents.
 On the other hand, the ET-2800 produces better-looking photos with more details and better color accuracy.

 Test Results